breinbaas/breinbaas.github.io/docs/_posts/2021-04-25-geolib-geometry.md

 ### A simple solution

-For geometries where the layers are either between coordinates xleft, xmid and xright (like in the next image) there is a rather easy solution.
+For geometries where the layers are either between coordinates xleft, xmid or xmid and xright (like in the next image) there is a rather easy solution.

 ![this is easy to fix](https://github.com/breinbaas/breinbaas.github.io/blob/master/img/02.05.png?raw=true)